DenWhiteHouse/DRL-ProjectThree-Collaboration-and-Competition/REPORT.md

    # Final Results
    The Environment gets solved in 1337 episodes!
-   with an Average: 0.501 over past 100 episodes
+   with an Average: 0.501 over the last 100 episodes
    <img src="Training.png">

    # Future Improvements